Take a position – and own it

 It’s ingrained in us to conform, follow the rules and go with the flow.
 We are social animals that run in groups.
 We don’t want to be the ones placing our own head on the chopping block.
 The Japanese have a corporate saying: “The nail that sticks up gets hammered down.”
 But in marketing, this will get you a seat and a drink ticket at the Dreary Awards for creative lemmings.
 Differentiation is a requirement.

 Positioning is the first place that every brand needs to be bold.
 You cannot be a leader by following.
 If you don’t start with a differentiating position, don’t expect differentiating creative.
+And don’t expect bold results.
 The magic starts with one benefit that holds a unique place in your prospects mind.

-Originally, the positioning used by the Milk Processor Education Program centered around a health position – “milk does the body good”.
+Originally, the positioning centered around a health position – “milk does the body good”.
 And they dramatized it by using healthy looking celebrities to capture attention and give testimonial to their love of milk.
 Along with the milk mustache, the campaign did become popular and recognized, but did it sell a lot more milk.
-It didn’t.
+No it didn’t.
 Why?
 Because most people don’t drink milk for their health.
-People drink milk because it’s a comfort food and it just goes with certain food, like cookies, brownies and cereal.
-And some people love it just because they always have.
+Most people drink milk because it’s a comfort food and just goes well with things like cookies, brownies and cereal.

-When GS & P partnered with the California Milk Processor Board, they changed the positioning of milk from a health drink to an essential comfort food, and they were able to take the creativity of the campaign in a much more engaging direction.
-The Got Milk campaign dramatized the lack or deprivation of this essential comfort food in quirky vignettes, like the now legendary original spot “Aaron Burr”, and nailed the real reason you buy milk, it’s irreplaceable.
+When Goodby Silverstein & Partners got the account, they changed the positioning of milk from a health drink to an essential comfort food.
+The Got Milk campaign dramatized the emotional connection of this essential comfort food in quirky vignettes, like the now legendary original spot “Aaron Burr”, and they nailed the real reason you buy milk, it’s irreplaceable.
 There’s just nothing else like it.
-I think the resulting ideas lifted the campaign to new heights – even though sales have not reflected the same success.
-The real creativity of that campaign happened when they changed the positioning.

-Back to the point, a positioning statement is a simple statement of what we want our prospects to think of us.
+A positioning statement is a simple statement that represents how we want our prospects to think of us.
 A clear position that we can attempt to own in their mind.
-Like, milk – it’s a health drink, or milk – it’s a comfort food.
-As the example shows, subtly different positions will lead to radically different brand experiences.
-Remember, there should be a positioning statement for every company/brand and each product/service the company sells.
+Hopefully with little or no clutter competing.
+Like, milk – it’s a health drink (like many others), or milk – it’s a comfort food (like nothing else).
+As the milk example above shows, subtly different positions will lead to radically different brand experiences.

 A good positioning statement can be stated very simply: The (insert product/service) that gives/makes you (insert most important benefit).
 Example: The car that gives you the best driving experience.
 I’ll bet you can guess who that is, right?